sodadata/docs/soda/setup-guide.md

 Use this setup for:<br />
 ✅ **Self-serve data quality**: Empower data analysts and scientists to self-serve and write their own checks for data quality.
 See: [Self-serve data quality]({% link soda/quick-start-end-user.md %})<br />
 ✅ **Data migration**: Migrate good-quality data from one data source to another.
 See: [Test during data migration]({% link soda/quick-start-migration.md %})<br />
-✅ **Data products**: Test data products to ensure clients, customers, or downstream users can trust the data they use for analysis and decisions.
-See: [Test data as a product]({% link soda/quick-start-product.md %})<br />
 ✅ **Automated data monitoring**: Set up data profiling and automated data quality monitoring.
 See: [Automate data quality tests]({% link soda/quick-start-automate.md %})<br />
 ✅ **Data catalog integration**: Integrate Soda with a data catalog such as Atlan, Alation, or Metaphor.
 See: [Add Soda to a data catalog]({% link soda/quick-start-catalog.md %})<br />